Nasdan/phone-catalog/README.md

 - `npm run start:api`

+### After run

+- After run any mode, open a browser with `http://localhost:8080` url.

 # About Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.